ocalvet/bash_scripts/README.md

 # Bash Scripting Examples

-This project is to explore different basj scripting concepts
+This project is to explore different bash scripting concepts